-Don’t let the frigid temperatures across the country fool you!
-If you’re planning to install a pool and want it to be ready in time for that first day of swimming season, it’s time to start the planning process.
+If you’re planning to install a pool, don’t put off the planning process, even if you’re not ready to build right now.
 Planning and installing a pool can take a considerable amount of time, and there are a lot of different aspects to consider.
 Here are a few tips to get you started.

 Do some research on the different types of pools and the pros and cons of each.
 Keep in mind that the specific pros and can often depend upon your location and the local environment.
 In-ground pools can be made with different materials including fiberglass, concrete (gunite) and vinyl.
 There are also different types of filtration and cleaning systems.
 It helps if you’ve done a little research before you start talking to contractors, so you can speak the same language and make a more informed decision.